Trekking the Wakhan, Afghanistan

 We do not and cannot offer a uniform accommodation standard on our itineraries.
 We consider comfort, location, design, character, historical interest and whether the money we spend will go into the pockets of the local community when we make our choices of where to stay.

 The accommodation will be based on 2 people sharing a room when that is available.
 When we are in the Wakhan area we will be staying in tents and in local guesthouses that sometimes only offer central communal areas to sleep in.

 We always check the vehicles we use thoroughly before each trip.
-In Afghanistan we aim to use four-wheel drive vehicles and take with us a satellite phone should the vehicle develop a fault.
+In Afghanistan we aim to use four-wheel drive vehicles and our international guides will carry a satellite phone should the vehicle develop a fault.

 When we choose our vehicles and drivers we take into consideration the road conditions, the length of journey and the competence of the man behind the wheel.
 Your comfort, enjoyment and safety of the journey is the first priority.

 For this trip we use team leaders from Untamed Borders who have experience of guiding in the Wakhan.
 In addition to these experienced leaders we will be working with local Wakhi guides and porters.